-- Clause 7 This clause amends the provisions relating to the issuing and cancellation of small retail shop and special retail shop certificates.
+Clause 7 This clause amends the provisions relating to the issuing and cancellation of small retail shop and special retail shop certificates.
 A certificate for a small retail shop can be cancelled if prohibited goods are sold.
-Similarly a certificate can be cancelled if notification of change of ownership has not been given within the required 14 days. - Clause 8 This clause provides for the standard trading hours of general retail shops for the metropolitan and non-metropolitan area.
+Similarly a certificate can be cancelled if notification of change of ownership has not been given within the required 14 days.

+Clause 8 This clause provides for the standard trading hours of general retail shops for the metropolitan and non-metropolitan area. amendments to Part 2, Division 3 will alter these trading arrangements on 2 May 2005.

-Subclause (1) amends section 12(1) to provide that standard trading hours are subject to Orders made under section 12E(1).
+Subclause (1) amends section 12 (1) to provide that standard trading hours are subject to Orders made under section 12E(1).